Juanchivp12/Character-battle-simulation/README.md

-Lab 6 assignment
-This assignment is a text based character battle using a Character class
+text based character battle using a Character class